All Episodes

 And this guy was mad when he heard it.

-He's he's gotten 20,000 people out of the convention center in one day when he showed up down there.
+He's gotten 20,000 people out of the convention center in one day when he showed up down there.

 And he's got all these helicopters in the air.

-Uh, you know, it it's one thing.
+You know, it's one thing.

 When there's nobody there, then that's Bush's fault.